Zero Trust Security in Cloud (2025): A Guide to Strategies, Tools, and Benefits

 Key Components of Zero Trust in Cloud Environments

-1. Identity and Access Management (IAM)
+1. Identification and Access Management (IAM):

-3. Endpoint Security
+3. Security Security:

-4. Application Security
+4. Application Security:

-5. Data Security and Encryption
+5. Data Security and Encryption:

-6. Real-Time Monitoring and Threat Detection
+6. Real Time Monitoring and Faretetection:

 Best Practices for Implementing Zero Trust in Cloud